Seven extra Marines and a hog

 Here's my basic version of the trick, followed by a Banshee version which makes it easier to keep the Marines healthy for later (e.g. maybe you want them for a megabattle).

 Now you're down, trigger the battle by going through the door.
 If you're not interested in an extra hog, just step through.
 But if you want an extra hog or want to be driving a hog into battle, board the current hog and optionally pick up passengers, get to the door and briefly dismount to make it open, then drive through (preferably backwards so you'll be facing the right way for coming out), triggering the battle.
 You don't need to get the whole hog through; you just need to get your body across the threshold.
 Meanwhile the door will be closing again - or about to close - so dismount to stop it, then drive out into battle.
 Job done!
+You can see the working demonstrated in BCM174, though the actual focus of that movie is Johnson's hidden all-clear speech, which is why I used Easy.

 The four Pelican Marines were intended to run from the Pelican and then become inactive, just standing around motionless as seen in BCM25.
 In that case some of them may activate as you approach, while others will activate only when you trigger the battle in the crashed Pelican area.
 But they'll all be strangely invisible to the enemy throughout the level.

 However, if you trigger the battle before they end their runs, you'll stop them going inactive, which is great.
-They'll be just like normal Marines, and in particular they'll all play an active part in the immediate battle.
+They'll be just like normal Marines, visible to the enemy, and in particular they'll all play an active part in the immediate battle.
 To get down quickly enough though, you'll need to cross the bridge fast and subsequently descend fast, which means that your descent method has to be one you can do at the far end of the bridge.
-Unfortunately that's problematic for NTSC and PC, so this is only a practical option for PAL users like myself.
+Unfortunately that's either problematic or impossible for NTSC and PC, so this is only a practical option for PAL users like myself.
 You can see me doing the basic version of the trick fast in BCM8, getting an extra hog for good measure.

 This Banshee version, demonstrated in BCM41, is essentially the same trick as it uses the same core mechanism.
 Namely, you trigger the enemies in the second room (essential for being able to trigger the battle), come back out and trigger the battle by entering the doorway on the ground - in the hog if you want an extra one.
 The only difference really is that you also fetch a Banshee to make use of it.